sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 - Casting out evil spirits (Acts 16:18)

 Notes
 =====
 - If something is done in the name or authority of Jesus, how is that authority given?
 - Need to do a full review of http://www.blueletterbible.org/lang/lexicon/lexicon.cfm?Strongs=G3686&t=KJV

+Compare the authority in Acts with this:
+> Luk 4:18 KJV - The Spirit of the Lord [is] upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,

+These did things "in the name" of Jesus but not according to the Father's will:
+> Mat 7:21 KJV - Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
+> Mat 7:22 KJV - Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
+> Mat 7:23 KJV - And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.